 In case you’re not aware, the standard practice of a majority of music publishers is for artists and songwriters to A) sell their songs outright and lose all ownership and royalties, B) work for hire and lose all ownership and royalties, or C) Sign a publishing deal and transfer all of the copyrights to their songs for a period of time- in other words, give the publisher temporary and extended ownership of their song.

-If you agreed to what I described above, you would no longer own the song.
+If you agreed to any of the options described above, you would no longer own the song.
 A Traditional Publishing Deal May give a Possibility of Regaining ownership, but Companies often try to block This attempt.
 When you no longer own your song, You no longer control the following rights:

 MUSIC PUBLISHERS AREN’T EVIL FOR ASKING ARTISTS AND SONGWRITERS FOR THEIR COPYRIGHTS.

 Music publishers typically work with artists and songwriters to make money by placing their songs with well-known artists and by licensing songs for movies, TV, commercials, and more.
 This involves a significant amount of work, finances, and connections in the entertainment industry (connections that often take years to achieve and maintain).
 So unless artists are well established, they often have to trade all of their song’s copyrights for these benefits.
 Although an artist no longer legally owns the song under this type of arrangement, they still get paid royalties as agreed upon in their publishing deal (unless you sell your song outright or work for hire).